Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 The Technology Behind Mobile Streaming

 The most crucial technology behind mobile broadcasting is the mobile device itself.
-The capacity and features of smartphones have seen dramatic growth over the past decade.
+The capacity and features of smartphones (iPhone or Android) have seen dramatic growth over the past decade.

 - HDR support